ting-c/Web-Development/Projects/rock_paper_scissors_UI/README.txt

 To run the game:
+Download the whole rock_paper_scissors_UI folder.
-Download the html file and open it with a browser.
+Open the html file with a browser.
-Aim:
-Try to beat the computer in 5 rounds.